ThomasArts/aetmodel/ThreatModel.md

 * Indeed, this falls under the threat of ["altcoin infanticide"](https://bitcointalk.org/index.php?topic=56675.0).

 		(6.1) EoP on the epoch node.
-			(6.1.)
-Exploitable vulnerabilities in AEVM leading to EoP
+			(6.1.1)	 Exploitable vulnerabilities in AEVM leading to EoP (6.2) EoP on the miner node

 ## STRIDE Threat Trees